Eval calls apply,

 Problem B6 (1 pt).
 Implement the do_quote_form

-function, which evaluates the quote
+function, which evaluates the quote special form.
+Once you have

 done so, you can evaluate quoted expressions.